sylwiavargas/nexmo-developer/_documentation/en/account/subaccounts/overview.md

 ## Provisioning

 Subaccounts API is released with **restricted availability**.
-Access to some Subaccounts API endpoints will depend on the Primary Account Partner Status.
-Also the number of subaccounts allowed for a Primary Account will depend on its Partner Status.
+Access to certain Subaccounts API endpoints will depend on the Primary Account Partner Status.
+The number of subaccounts allowed for a Primary Account will also depend on its Partner Status.
 There are 3 different Partner Statuses:

 Status | Number of subaccounts | Independent balance -- | -- | --